A Third Way: Decolonizing the Laws of Indigenous Cultural Protection

 Indian and Aboriginal Law

-Mills, Monte and Hoffman, Hillary M., "A Third Way: Decolonizing the Laws of Indigenous Cultural Protection" (2020).
+Mills, Monte and Hoffmann, Hillary M., "A Third Way: Decolonizing the Laws of Indigenous Cultural Protection" (2020).
 Faculty Books & Book Chapters.
 11.